alaweimm90/QubeML/docs/tool_progression_matrix.md

 # Educational Learning Progression

 ## Overview
-This document tracks the learning journey across all six quantum computing and materials informatics tools in the QubeMI educational framework.
+This document tracks the learning journey across all six quantum computing and materials informatics tools in the QubeML educational framework.

 ## Progression Levels